-The roles and responsibilities are clearly outlined by the KHDA in the document Implementing Inclusive Education: A guide for schools (Page 22) The leader of provision for students of determination will hold deep knowledge about barriers to learning experienced by students, the associated challenges for teachers and the impact on learning, development and outcomes.
+The leader of provision for students of determination will hold deep knowledge about barriers to learning experienced by students, the associated challenges for teachers and the impact on learning, development and outcomes.
 The leader of provision plays a crucial role in supporting classroom teachers to identify and develop specific approaches in the classroom so that every student is empowered to succeed.
 Particularly important aspects of the role are: